chrisgrieser/nvim-tinygit/README.md

 ### Smart-commit
 - Open a commit popup, alongside a preview of what is going to be committed.
 If there are no staged changes, stage all changes (`git add --all`) before the commit.
+Optionally run `git push` if the repo is clean after committing.
+- The window title of the input field displays what actions are going to be performed.
+You can see at glance whether all changes are going to be committed, or whether there a `git push` is triggered afterward, so there are no surprises.
 - Input field contents of aborted commits are briefly kept, if you just want to fix a detail.
-- Optionally run `git push` if the repo is clean after committing.
-- The title of the input field displays what actions are going to be performed.
-  You can see at glance whether all changes are going to be committed, or whether there a `git push` is triggered afterward, so there are no surprises.
-- Typing `#` inserts the most recent issue number, `<Tab>` cycles through the issues (opt-in, see plugin configuration).
-- Only supports the commit subject line (no commit body).
+- The first line is used as commit subject, the rest is as commit body.

 ```lua
 -- values shown are the defaults